Iximiel/aoc2025/README.md

 In the end I got back to the point in poligon, but I added  bands in syle of subcells in molecular dynamics, so that I will cast the ray only trought edges in a limited band of y values for each point I will control.
 This is FASTER than before, but the answer is wrong, I should do day 10, but I can't do those puzzles IRL, I need to study and I do not want to give up on this, at least for now

+## Puzzle 10

+IRL I can't do these kind of puzzle.
+Thankfully breadth first search exists and the pc solves the puzzle for me.
+I have the suspect that part 2 will be much much difficult.